Courtney Love: 1964–1982: Childhood and education

-Courtney Michelle Harrison was born July 9, 1964, at Saint Francis Memorial Hospital in San Francisco, California, the first child of psychotherapist Linda Carroll (née Risi; born 1944) and Hank Harrison (1941–2022), a publisher and road manager for the Grateful Dead.
+Courtney Michelle Harrison was born July 9, 1964, at Saint Francis Memorial Hospital in San Francisco, the first child of psychotherapist Linda Carroll (née Risi) and Hank Harrison, a publisher and road manager for the Grateful Dead.
 Her parents met at a party held for Dizzy Gillespie in 1963, and the two married in Reno, Nevada after Carroll discovered she was pregnant.
 Carroll, who was adopted at birth, is the biological daughter of novelist Paula Fox.
+The identity of Love's maternal biological grandfather is unknown.
 Love's matrilineal great-grandmother was Elsie Fox (née de Sola), a Cuban writer who co-wrote the film The Last Train from Madrid with Love's great-grandfather, Paul Hervey Fox, cousin of writer Faith Baldwin and actor Douglas Fairbanks.
-Phil Lesh, the founding bassist of the Grateful Dead, is Love's godfather.
+Phil Lesh, the founding bassist of the Grateful Dead, was Love's godfather.
 According to Love, she was named after Courtney Farrell, the protagonist of Pamela Moore's 1956 novel Chocolates for Breakfast.

-Love is of Cuban, English, German, Irish, and Welsh descent.
+Love is of mixed Cuban, Italian, English, Welsh, Irish, Ashkenazi Jewish, and German ancestry.
 Through her mother's subsequent marriages, Love has two younger half-sisters, three younger half-brothers (one of whom died in infancy), and one adopted brother.

 Love spent her early years in Haight-Ashbury, San Francisco, until her parents divorced in 1970.
 In a custody hearing, her mother, as well as one of her father's girlfriends, testified that Hank had dosed Courtney with LSD when she was a toddler.
 Carroll also alleged that Hank threatened to abduct his daughter and flee with her to a foreign country.
 Though Hank denied these allegations, his custody was revoked.

-In 1970, Carroll relocated with Love to the rural community of Marcola, Oregon where they lived along the Mohawk River while Carroll completed her psychology degree at the University of Oregon.
+In 1970, Carroll relocated with Love to the rural community of Marcola, Oregon, where they lived along the Mohawk River while Carroll completed her psychology degree at the University of Oregon.
 There, Carroll remarried to schoolteacher Frank Rodríguez, who legally adopted Love.
 Though Love was baptized a Roman Catholic, her mother maintained an unorthodox home; according to Love, "There were hairy, wangly-ass hippies running around naked [doing] Gestalt therapy", and her mother raised her in a gender-free household with "no dresses, no patent leather shoes, no canopy beds, nothing".

 Love attended a Montessori school in Eugene, Oregon, where she struggled academically and socially.
 She has said that she began seeing psychiatrists at "like, [age] three.
 Observational therapy.
 TM for tots.
-You name it, I’ve been there."
+You name it, I've been there."
 At age nine, a psychologist noted that she exhibited signs of autism, among them tactile defensiveness.
+Love commented in 1995: "When I talk about being introverted, I was diagnosed autistic.
+At an early age, I would not speak.
+Then I simply bloomed."